Charles Edzard, Prince of East Frisia: Biography

-Prince
+Reigning prince

 The Charles Edzards's father had been ill for a long period.
 He had a stroke before Charles Edzards's 18th birthday.
 A wedding was hastily arranged for the man who was never allowed to decide anything in his life.
 This time it was probably his step-mother who decided for him.
 She selected Princess Sophie Wilhelmine of Brandenburg-Kulmbach-Bayreuth (1714–1749), the daughter of her oldest brother George Frederick Charles, Margrave of Brandenburg-Bayreuth, and arranged the betrothal between Charles Edzards and his cousin Sophie Wilhelmine, who was just sixteen years old.
 They married on 25 May 1734 at Berum Castle.

 Three weeks later, on 12 June 1734, the father died, and Charles Edzard was ruler of East Frisia, without being really prepared for this task.
 After years of conflicts of recent years between the Princely House and the Estates, the Prince had hardly any prestige left.
 The city of Emden and other rebellious Estates refused to pay him homage.
 Whether Charles Edzard contributed at all to the administration of his country, is at least doubtful.
 It is likely that "his" decisions were in fact made by other people.

 Charles Edzard died unexpectedly on 25 May 1744, just 28 years old and four days after his wife, Princess Sophia Wilhelmina, suffered a miscarriage in her second pregnancy (their only living child was a daughter - Elisabeth Sophie Magdalena, born 5 December 1740, died 14 June 1742).
 He was the last sovereign Prince of East Frisia.
 The circumstances of his death, whether natural or not, can no longer be ascertained.

 East Frisia now fell to Prussia.
 Following the Emden Convention already concluded on 14 March 1744 between the city of Emden and Frederick II of Prussia, the latter was allowed to march without resistance into East Frisia.